ChikyuKido/Scrobblium/README.md

    cd Scrobblium
    flutter run
    ```

-4. **Start Tracking**:
-   Once the app is up and running, start listening to your favorite music, and let Scrobblium handle the tracking for you!

 ## Support

 If you have any questions or encounter issues with Scrobblium, please feel free to reach out to us.
 You can [open an issue](https://github.com/yourusername/scrobblium/issues) on GitHub for assistance.